How to Easily Create Percentage of Completion Calculations & Adjustments

 The Problem with ‘In-Process Contracts’

-• Before costs are entered to your accounting system, and/or
+• Before costs are entered into your accounting system and/or

-If you look at the results above, you’ll notice that no single month reflects the true Total job profitability (30% for Job A and 25.5% for Job B).
-Each month, standing alone, shows wildly varying and unrealistic profit or loss.
-If you’re someone who really has a need to know how a job – or the company – is doing, this could create quite the emotional roller coaster!
+Looking at the results above, you’ll notice that no single month reflects the true Total job profitability (30% for Job A and 25.5% for Job B).
+Each month, viewed in isolation, shows wildly varying and unrealistic profit or loss.
+If you have a need to know how a job – or the company – is doing, this could create quite the emotional roller coaster!

-With all of the bills and checks and payroll and invoices and cash coming and going, it becomes extremely difficult to know how much you are truly EARNING on a day-to-day, week-to-week, and month-to-month basis on any specific long-term job.
-Of course, if you have a good job costing accounting system you will eventually know your final results on any given job, but that’s far too late to take corrective action.
+More importantly, with Bills, Checks, Payroll, Invoices, and cash coming and going, it’s virtually impossible to know how much you are truly EARNING on a day-to-day, week-to-week, and month-to-month basis on any specific long-term job.
+Of course, if you have a good job costing accounting system, you will eventually know your final results on any given job, but that’s far too late to take corrective action.

 Percentage of Completion adjustments to the rescue!

-The ‘Percentage of Completion adjustments’ technique provides you with a stable, reliable way of matching each job’s life-to-date revenue against its life-to-date expenses so that you can know how this month’s or quarter’s profit “lines up” against last month’s, last quarter’s or last year’s.
+The ‘Percentage of Completion adjustments’ technique provides you with a stable, reliable way of matching each job’s life-to-date revenue against its life-to-date expenses.
+The POC adjustments mean that you can see how this month’s (or quarter’s) profit “lines up” against last month’s, last quarter’s or last year’s.
 And if your job profitability reflects reality, your company-wide numbers will more clearly reflect reality.

-As you’ll see from the results above, Percentage of Completion entries act much like the bubble in a common level (i.e., They temporarily adjust revenue for individual jobs to proportionally match costs incurred.
-The adjusting entries are made at the end of a month, and are then reversed.)
+As you’ll see from the results above, Percentage of Completion (POC) entries act much like the bubble in a common level (i.e., You temporarily adjust revenue for individual jobs to proportionally match costs incurred.
+You adjust, and then reverse, your entries at the end of each month.)

 • Various national consulting groups (so participants can compare true productivity and profitability with other participants).